-Regardless of the value of the WC bit, when the BUS register (A0, A1, A2) is written, the current value in all registers (DIV, MUX, and BUS) are immediately written to the EEPROM.
+Regardless of the value of the WC bit, the value of the BUS Register (A0, A1, A2) is always written immediately to the EEPROM.

 2-WIRE SERIAL DATA BUS

 The DS1077 supports a bidirectional 2-wire bus and data transmission protocol.
 A device that sends data onto the bus is defined as a transmitter, and a device receiving data as a receiver.
 The device that controls the message is called a "master."
 The devices that are controlled by the master are "slaves."
 The bus must be controlled by a master device that generates the serial clock (SCL), controls the bus access, and generates the START and STOP conditions.
 The DS1077 operates as a slave on the 2-wire bus.
 Connections to the bus are made via the open-drain I/O lines, SDA and SCL.
 A pull-up resistor ($5k\Omega$) is connected to SDA.